gavinlyonsrepo/Display_Lib_RPI/README.md

 Hardware and software SPI.
 Two different class constructors.
 User can pick the relevant constructor, see examples files.
-Hardware SPI is recommended, far faster and more reliable but Software SPI allows for more flexible GPIO selection and easier to port to other MCU's.
+Hardware SPI is recommended, far faster and more reliable but Software SPI allows for more flexible GPIO selection.
-When running Software SPI it may be necessary to change the ERMCH1115_HIGHFREQ_DELAY define
-It is a microsecond delay by default it is at 0.

 *buffers*